MarkChenYutian/TartanHack-2022/README.md

 ## Serverless Backend

 For backend support, we deploy our product on `Firebase` and `Cloud Run` from Google Cloud Platform.
-The nature of cloud service allow our app have low latency and high availability across platforms.
+The nature of cloud service allow our app to have low latency and high availability across different splatforms.

 ![Serverless Backend](https://user-images.githubusercontent.com/89672451/152683764-030f614c-e7c3-4dc1-8f72-7833ac1443a5.jpg)